thenewdarling/Spellbook/readme.md

 - Update remaining class tags (and any others I am missing)

 # Errata
-This spell database has been checked to be up to date with:
+The contents have been checked to be up to date with:

 - Sword Coast Adventurer's Guide, v2.1 (2020)

 # Credits

 Spellbook contains open-source components:
-- Main bulk of spell list was taken from originally based on https://github.com/thebombzen/grimoire/
+- Main bulk of spell list was taken from the contents of https://github.com/thebombzen/grimoire/.
+	- Any changes so far have been to confirm errata, update tags for this system, and introduce cross-linking between spells wherever I have found.
+However any future changes to that system will likely not be reflected here.